Portuguese Bend Landslide

 The Draft EIR found that the project would have no significant impacts in any of these areas, but that it could have less than significant impacts associated with construction, including temporary loss of habitat for sensitive species.
 These impacts would be mitigated through avoidance and minimization methods, habitat restoration, and close biological monitoring, with approval from state and federal wildlife agencies.
 The habitat loss resulting from the project was anticipated and accounted for in the City’s Natural Communities Conservation Plan/Habitat Conservation Plan (NCCP/HCP), which allows the loss of habitat for certain City projects, provided that avoidance and minimization measures for sensitive habitats and species are implemented.
 The habitat loss accounted for in the NCCP/HCP is offset by the creation of the City’s 1,500-acre Palos Verdes Nature Preserve.
 The Preserve and the perpetual preservation and restoration of protected habitat essentially serve as the mitigation for permanent impacts associated with these City projects, including the landslide project.

 A public hearing to present the Draft EIR findings and solicit feedback was held during the City Council meeting on March 21, 2023.
 Following the end of the the public review period on April 14, 2023, the consultant is now reviewing the comments, responding to them and making final revisions to the report.
-A Final EIR will go before the City Council for certification at a future meeting, likely in summer 2023.
+A Final EIR will go before the City Council for certification at a future meeting, likely in late 2024.
 Certifying the EIR does not mean the City would or would not proceed with project construction.

 Questions about the Draft EIR may be directed to the Public Works Department at firstname.lastname@example.org.